What Is The Correct Word For “C” In C.A.B.?

 Why Did “C.A.B.”
 Replace “A.B.C.” in CPR Guidelines?

 You might wonder why the American Heart Association changed the sequence to prioritize compressions from A.B.C.
 (Airway, Breathing, Compressions) to C.A.B.
 (Compressions, Airway, Breathing) in 2010.
-The reasons behind this shift include the following:
+Both techniques help to save the victim’s life from a life-threatening situation.
+The reasons behind this shift include the following: The reasons behind this shift include the following:

 Evidence-Based Research: